OpenRefine/OpenRefine/docs/docs/manual/installing.md

 1. On Windows 10, click the Windows start menu button, type "env," and look at the search results.
 Click “Edit the system environment variables.”
 (If you are using an earlier version of Windows, use the “Search” or “Search programs and files” box in the start menu.)

-2. Click `Environment Variables…` at the bottom of the `Advanced` window that appears.
+2. Click “Environment Variables…” at the bottom of the “Advanced” window that appears.

-3. In the `Environment Variables` dialog that appears, click `New…` and create a variable with the key `JAVA_HOME`.
+3. In the “Environment Variables” dialog that appears, click “New…” and create a variable with the key `JAVA_HOME`.
 You can set the variable for only your user account, as in the screenshot below, or set it as a system variable - it will work either way.

 4. Set the `Value` to the folder where you installed JDK, in the format `D:\Programs\OpenJDK`.
 You can locate this folder with the “Browse directory...” button.

-#### Mac OS
+#### Mac

 First, find where Java is on your computer with this command: